-Grade Forgivenessincluded in Credits Attempted and SAPWithdrawalincluded in SAP, but not credits attemptedIncompleteincluded in credits attempted and SAPWithdraw Passingincluded in credits attempted and SAPWithdraw Failingincluded in credits attempted, SAP and GPA
+Grade Forgivenessincluded in Credits Attempted and SAPWithdrawalincluded in credits attempted and SAPIncompleteincluded in credits attempted and SAPWithdraw Passingincluded in credits attempted and SAPWithdraw Failingincluded in credits attempted, SAP and GPA

 UNDERGRADUATE DEGREE STUDENTS

 Undergraduate degree students must successfully complete a course with a grade of D or above.
 Financial aid students who do not maintain Satisfactory Progress may not be able to receive federal and/or private aid funds until their progress is satisfactory.